-It’s good news all around for potential brain hemorrhage patients, thanks to a new artificial intelligence (AI) software solution that’s been developed by ParallelDots Inc. The application is called RADnet and and the way in which it works is by detecting brain hemorrhages from CT scans.
+It’s good news all around for potential brain haemorrhage patients, thanks to a new artificial intelligence (AI) software solution that’s been developed by ParallelDots Inc. The application is called RADnet and the way in which it works is by detecting brain haemorrhages from CT scans.

 So far the AI model has only been trained on 205 different CT scans, so is still quite limited in what it knows.
 Even so, the accuracy in which it performed against human radiologists provides hope that someday soon it will be a system that’s much more widely developed and able to be used in hospitals around the world.